project-oak/arcsjs-chromium/README.md

 ## Why ArcsJs?

-You may be asking, what's all this ArcsJs stuff and why are we using it, instead of just handling the user a simple library function or custom web element.
+You may be asking, what's all of this ArcsJs stuff and why are we using it, instead of just handling the user a simple library function or custom web element?

 The ArcsJs team has been exploring computing concepts around composing untrusted third party code safety via application of privacy policies, dataflow analysis, and isolation mechanisms.
-We have an existing codebase that enables us to rapidly prototype solutions like those shown here with the appropriate security properties needed.
+We have an existing codebase that enables us to rapidly prototype solutions like those shown here with flexible security properties.

 While it is true that a simpler API could be built on top of ArcsJs to hide it from the end user, it would also hide some of the power available.
-Since we don't know yet how much flexibility various vendors may desire, this explainer documents the stack is greater detail.
+Since we don't know yet how much flexibility various use cases may desire, this explainer documents the stack in greater detail.

-However, it is not required that all this complexity is exposed, and a simpler wrapper can be designed, depending on what partners want.
+However, it is not required that all of this complexity is exposed, and a simpler wrapper can be designed, depending on what users want.

 ## What security guarantees does ArcsJs provide?